Couple of days ago I posted Glimpse at Market Conditions at Oceanside Inn

 16 units for sale.
 Starting price for ocean view large (433 sf) studio is $39,900.

 In the preceding 12 months 8 units sold.
 Lowest priced unit was a studio closed for $32K.
 Lowest priced double unit was sold for $40K ($20K per room).
-The most expensive double unit was sold for $48,500.
+The most expensive double unit fetched $48,500.
 A triple unit was sold for $52,500.

 As we all know, statistics is a tool, and it is numbers only, while life has more dimensions.
 Let’s say, we got to the point that we are now comparing condo-hotels to Plaza Resort & Spa (it is in Daytona Beach, not Daytona Beach Shores) simply because the numbers are close.